 North Star Spirits is an independent bottler founded in 2016 by Iain Croucher, formerly of A.D.
 Rattray.
-The company launched with a series of wonderful single cask whiskies from distilleries like Arran, Tormore, Glenrothes and Port Dundas, then followed up with a second batch in the summer of 2017 which was complimented with the addition of a blended malt, a fortified wine from Montilla and a Tennessee Whiskey from an undisclosed distillery…
+They launched with a series of excellent single cask whiskies from distilleries like Arran, Tormore, Glenrothes and Port Dundas, then followed up with a second batch in the summer of 2017 that featured a blended malt, a fortified wine from Montilla and a Tennessee Whiskey from a mysterious, undisclosed distillery.

 North Star have bottled this Tennessee whiskey at 13 years old and at a strength of 51.1% abv.

 Smell: Vanilla and Oak Spice, Toffee and Sherbet-like Confectionary notes.

 Taste: Syrupy texture on the palate with notes of Oak, Honey and Caramel, Brown Sugar & a touch of Orange.